alishinski/lavaanPlot/README.md

 ## News

-Version 0.7.0, is introducing a new iteration of the `lavaanPlot` function, called `lavaanPlot2`.
+Version 0.7.0, introduced a new iteration of the `lavaanPlot` function, called `lavaanPlot2`.
 Check out a new vignette explaining some of the changes here: [Improvements to lavaanPlot](https://lavaanplot.alexlishinski.com/improvements_to_lavaanplot)